kb-dk/newspaper-batch-event-framework/autocomp.md

 Lockserver
 ----------

-We use Redis, and have named locks for
+We use Zookeeper, and have named locks for
- * Each autonomous component, locked while polling for events and running
+ * Each autonomous component, locked while polling for events and running (we could include the machinename here, if we would allow robots to live on several machines)
  * Each item for a given autonomous component, while running

 Event triggers